jgabrielfreitas/WeatherBar/index.md

 ## Prerequisites

 You should have the latest stable version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 At the time of this writing, that is 7.0.
 As Swift is a language still under heavy development, it's not unlikely that the code written here may fail to compile on earlier or later versions.
-I'll try to keep this up-to-date, but if you find any errors, please [let me know](mailto:brad@footle.org).
+I'll try to keep this up-to-date, but if you find any errors, please [create an issue](https://github.com/bgreenlee/WeatherBar/issues).

 ## Let's Get Something Running